EliseKastner/IT490F23/README.md

 # IT490F23
-IT490 Course Work Fall 2023 NJIT
+IT490 Coursework Fall 2023 NJIT